 The ITA is an excellent resource to help you combat trade problems.
 ITA staff members are experts in advocating for U.S. businesses of all sizes.
 They customize their services to help solve trade dilemmas as efficiently as possible.
 The ITA makes it easy to report a trade barrier, even allowing you to submit your report online.

 U.S.-India Chambers of Commerce

-Chambers of commerce may be resource when exporting to India.
-You can learn more about various chambers and how they can help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.
+Chambers of commerce may be a resource when exporting to India.
+You can learn more about various chambers and how they may help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.

 Export Document Requirements for India

 Export documentation and procedures for India are as critical as they are for any other country.
 Documents you need to export to India from the U.S. will vary depending on your products, but may include: